YyzHarry/SimPer/README.md

 ## Apply SimPer on Customized Datasets
-To apply SimPer on your customized dataset, you will need define the following key components.
+To apply SimPer on customized datasets, you will need to define the following key components.
 (Check out [SimPer tutorial](https://github.com/YyzHarry/SimPer/tree/main/tutorial) for RotatingDigits dataset.)

-#### #1: Periodicity-Variant and Invariant Augmentations *(see [src/augmentations.py](./src/augmentations.py))*
+#### #1: Periodicity-Variant and Invariant Augmentations *(see [src/augmentations.py](./src/augmentation.py))*
 For (periodicity-)invariant augmentations, one could refer to SOTA contrastive methods (e.g., SimCLR).
 For periodicity-variant augmentations, we propose speed / frequency augmentation:
 ```python
 import tensorflow as tf